mlanza/ai-literacy/201/05-tools.md

 Let's look at what a single tool — integrated **file handling** — enables.
 You upload a spreadsheet, ask a question, and the AI sifts through rows, charts, and formulas with ease.
 But that’s just scratching the surface.

-What makes it so useful is that just by permitting it to open files, the LLM can interpreter, understand, and manipulate their contents.
+What makes it so useful is that just by permitting it to open files, the model can interpreter, understand, and manipulate their contents.
 Docs, decks, logs, CSVs, Markdown, PDFs, JSON configs — even machine languages like HTML, YAML, or SQL.
 It reads them like text, parses them like code, and talks about them like a teammate.

 Today’s large language models don’t just speak English or code — they translate one into the other.
 They sit between human intent and machine syntax, mediating requests, generating structure, and turning goals into action.